-Choosing a precision die-cutting component supplier is not only about finding a factory that can cut foam, rubber, PET film, adhesive tape, or non-woven felt into a required shape.
-For OEM buyers and engineers, the real question is whether the supplier can understand the part function, control tolerance, reduce sampling risk, and support stable mass production.
+Choosing a precision die cutting supplier is not only about finding a factory that can cut foam, rubber, PET film, adhesive tape or non-woven felt into a required shape.
+For OEM buyers and engineers, the real question is whether the supplier can understand the part function, control tolerance, reduce sampling risk and support stable mass production.

-A low-price supplier may produce a sample that looks acceptable.
-But if the material, adhesive, tooling, inspection, or packaging is not controlled properly, problems may appear later during assembly.
-These problems can include poor sealing, hole misalignment, adhesive overflow, unstable liner release, deformation, high scrap rate, and delayed delivery.
+A low-price supplier may produce a sample that looks acceptable, but if material behavior, adhesive lamination, tooling, inspection or packaging is not controlled properly, problems may appear later during assembly.
+These problems can include poor sealing, hole misalignment, adhesive overflow, unstable liner release, deformation, high scrap rate and delayed delivery.

 Why This Topic Matters for OEM Manufacturing